lejlaomerspahic/lejlaomerspahic/README.md

 Software Engineer who loves coding and learning different technologies.
 I am constantly trying to improve my skills to get a chance to work on some Software projects and gain valuable experience for my future.

-- 🌍 I'm based in Zenica, Bosnia and Herzegovina
+- 🌍 I'm based in Sarajevo, Bosnia and Herzegovina
 - ✉️ You can contact me at [lejla.omerspahic01@gmail.com](mailto:lejla.omerspahic01@gmail.com)
-- 🧠 I'm learning React/Spring Boot

 ### Skills